jinhojsk515/RSM_gradient_estimator/README.md

-# Reward Score Matching: Value Gradient Experiments in a Toy Diffusion Model
+# Reward Score Matching: Value Gradient Estimation in a Toy Diffusion Model

 This directory contains three Python scripts for studying value-gradient estimation in a two-dimensional diffusion model.
 The experiments use a simple Gaussian-mixture setting